MJKWoolnough/ics/README.md

 }
 ```

-PropDateTimeStart specifies when the calendar component begins
+PropDateTimeStart specifies when the calendar component begins.

 #### type PropDefaultAlarm